What do you need to travel to Mexico?by Luz Prada | November 15, 2022

 You can also use your debit or credit card but depending on your bank you might have to pay international surcharges.

-Things you need to know when traveling to Mexico
+Things you need to know when travelling to Mexico

-Here is some essential information you will need to know before traveling to Mexico, about health, safety and climate.
+Here is some essential information you will need to know about health, safety and climate before travelling to Mexico.
 Read this section before you set off to avoid any surprises.

-No vaccinations are required for travel to Mexico but the following are recommended:
+No vaccines are required to travel to Mexico but the following are recommended: